EdgarLozano185519/100-Days-of-Python/r1-log.md

 Final program I wrote today was a Hangman application!
 That was fun.
 [View readme.](projects-source/day6/hangman/readme.md)
 ### R1D7
 Today I wrote a Caesar Cypher program that will encrypt and decrypt a word using any shift value.
 [View readme.](projects-source/day7/caesar-cypher/readme.md)
+### R1D8
+Today I wrote a silent auction program to display highest bidder.
+[View readme.](projects-source/day8/silent-auction/readme.md)

+I also wrote a small program to tell you if a number is a prime number.